 As you can see, the range of development prices is quite large even within one region, but still, it is highly advisable not to choose a company just based on a low price.
 On a mandatory basis, pay attention to the experience of the team, projects in its portfolio, and also whether it specializes in solutions for your business.
 If developers have good experience in implementing projects for a particular industry, the process of cooperation will be much easier and more efficient.

 There is no such thing as a ready price tag on some application.
 It is rather unique for each one.

 In general, the total cost of the application will be directly dependent on the time spent on creating it.
-There are three main classification of complexity, which will depend on how much it costs to develop applications:
+There are three main classifications of complexity, which will depend on how much it costs to develop applications:

 - Mobile application of the basic configuration and don’t require integration with any third-party APIs, or any backend infrastructure, which can be fully prepared in 300 hours;

 - Develop an application of the average level of costs, which will take about 500-600 hours.
-It may include custom UI features, real time chats, payment features, tablet and handset adaptation, integration with APIs, and a simple backend server;
+It may include custom UI features, real-time chats, payment features, tablet and handset adaptation, integration with APIs, and a simple backend server;

 - The application with a high functional set, to develop which you need more than 600 hours.
 It should include advanced functionality, such as audio/video processing, real-time synchronization, custom animations, integrations with third-party services, complex backend with several types of database relationships, and more.

 So you only have to calculate these numbers with the cost of development teams from the desired country and here you go—you have an approximate cost of the app.